Welcome to this Mobal SIM card review.

 Line rental charges and call/text/data charges are billed to your debit/card card or PayPal account once Mobal receives the usage information from the network.
 You can view all of your charges in your online account.

-Although we encountered no problems at all when using our SIM cards, if you should run into any issues, Mobal has easy-to-use online support pages (including easy to follow instructions and more detailed downloadable guides), plus an English-speaking customer service team.
-In fact, all support staff are native English speakers, and real humans(!), not AI chatbots.
-You can contact them via email, social and live chat.
+Although we encountered no problems at all when using our SIM cards, if you should run into any issues, Mobal has online support pages (including easy to follow instructions and more detailed downloadable guides), plus an English-speaking customer service team.
+All support staff are native English speakers, and real humans, not AI chatbots.

 SIM cards automatically disconnect from the service at the end of their duration period, so there's nothing you need to do once you've finished using the service, except to thoughtfully dispose of your SIM card, as (unfortunately) they cannot be reused.